Hrishav07/hackathon/README.md

 # hackathon
-This is my project for hackathon techayon 2023 in which i've created a timer clock with the help of python GUI it is a timer clock designed with python gThis is my project for hackathon techayon 2023 in which i've created a timer clock with the help of python GUI ui
+This is my project for hackathon techayon 2023 in which i've created a timer clock with the help of python GUI It's a timer clock designed with python GUI.This is my project for hackathon techayon 2023 in which i've created a timer clock with the help of python GUI